olsson82/olshot/README.md

          alt="Front side">
     <figcaption>Front side of the PCB.</figcaption>
 </figure>

-### Main Unit
-The main unit is still in development.
-The sd card part has some problems with the level shifter that needs to fix and also i will remove the lipo charger and make it possible to power from usb or 12v.
-This is due to the nextion require 5v and the lipo batterys can not give the power it needs.

 ## Discuss
 Feel free to take part in this project.
 Go to [Discussion](https://github.com/olsson82/olshot/discussions) to ask questions or discuss about the project.